Sustainable Events Guide

 Hosting an event with sustainability in mind reflects our commitment to environmental stewardship and social responsibility.
 This guide offers practical steps and innovative ideas to help you reduce the environmental footprint of your events while still ensuring a memorable experience for all attendees.
 Whether it’s a small gathering or a large conference, these tips and best practices will empower you to make positive choices that benefit our planet and communities.

-The Climate Justice & Sustainability Hub can work with you to align your event practices with our university-wide
+Northeastern Sustainability can work with you to align your event practices with our university-wide sustainability goals.

 Quick Tips